 What’s wrong with the picture?

 As we can all see certain objects in the image are inappropriately placed.
 If you show this to a 5-year-old he might be able to identify what is wrong with the picture.
-The current AI can identify the objects in the picture but can the current techniques in Artificial intelligence identify what is wrong with it?
+The current AI can identify the objects in the picture, but can't identify what is wrong.

-According to Artificial general intelligence conference, we are nowhere near the human level AI And a survey conducted in the same conference seems to support the same fact.
+According to an artificial general intelligence conference, we are nowhere near the human level AI, and a survey conducted in the same conference seems to support the same fact.
 42% say we can attain this by 2030, 24% say by 2050, 20% by 2100, 10% after 2100 and 2 % of them say we will never be able to achieve human-level artificial intelligence.

 Also, stay tuned to our next post to know about Machine learning in radiology.